 Athletes Unbound Programs

 Helping dancers and athletes understand their bodies so they go from underfueled and overworked to strong and confident, and injury-free.
 These health and injury recovery programs are about removing the limitations – both physical or mental – and getting our athletes to reach their performance potential.
 We do this by understanding that you are more than an athlete, you are a whole person.
 Learn More Here

-This workshop series is designed for dancers ages 13+ to learn about their health, understand how it benefits both their technique, mentality and overall performance.
+This series is designed to educate dancers ages 13+ and their families to learn about their health, understand how it benefits both their technique, mentality and overall performance.
 Whether you are transitioning into pre-professional or stepping towards recreational classes, having these foundations will help make the transition that much easier.
 Learn More Here

 Building Better, Stronger and Pain Free Dancers - the Healthy Way

 This program is suitable for dancers and performers of all ages who are committed to their performance skills growing and want to keep up with industry demands.
 Ideal participants are either in the early years of their professional careers, or are preparing themselves for advanced or competitive level performing.

 Do I have to be a dancer to join?

 I created this program with dancers in mind because I grew up around these people and am very familiar with what is lacking.
 That being said, injury and recovery can benefit anyone and all!
 Performers Unbound is beneficial for all who call themselves a performing artists (or not) but references are tailored to those in the performance industry.

 Go through the videos and complete lessons that help you grow and understand what you need for improving your health, fitness and the season ahead